 The manufacturing of the tube is simplified and fully automatic: firstly, the inner and outer fibre layers are created at the factory.
 Then, after a chemical reaction, the inner core is incorporated.
 Lastly, valves, globes and vacuum bags are added.
-The result is a structure that can be folded for ease of transportation (Figure 293).
-This novel technique allows a truck to transport dozens of tubes at the same time.
+The result is a structure that can be folded for ease of transportation (Figure 56).
+This novel technique allows a truck to transport dozens of tubes wound on a coil at the same time.
+The flat tubes are inflated in situ.
 Consequently, transport costs and carbon footprint can be significantly reduced.